I’m interested in becoming accredited

 Step 3—Assess suitability

 We assess your application form and business operations to determine your organisation's suitability and readiness to become an ACIC accredited body.
+We will contact you should we require clarification or further detail about your application and business practices.
+We will undertake a variety of checks on your organisation and key personnel.

 Step 4—Approve application